With the exception of plenary sessions, all conference sessions will run in parallel.

 ENOHE and the Certificate Programme (CP) “Managing Conflict and Effective Dispute Resolution in Higher Education”

-Dr Elke Welp-Park (Krems University) and Dr Anna-Katharina Rothwangl (Head of Ombudsstelle für Studierende, Austria)
+Dr Elke Welp-Park (Krems University) and Anna-Katharina Rothwangl (Head of Ombudsstelle für Studierende, Austria)

 11.30 – 13.00